DaraJin/P5_Intro_Machine_Learning/README.md

 The matrix above shows the Evaluation outcome of KNeighbors Classifier.
 The upper blocks indicate the positive outcome after training the modified classifier.
 The left blocks show the data points that are True POIs in reality.
 Vice versa.
 The upper left block showes the classifier did a great job in predicting POIs.
 Given 15000 predictions, it correctly identified 732 POIs and failed to identify 821 POIs.
 The lower blocks show the negative ones.
 It means the classifier did a great job in predicting non-POIs.
 It correctly identified 12173 non-POIs and failed to identify 1268 non-POIs.

 The precision and recall rates are to describe how well the classifier does in predicting the POIs.
 Given the accuracy 0.86, under this algorithm, the precision is 0.47 and the recall rate is 0.37.
-These numbers are due to the limited records of POIs in original datasets.
+These numbers are due to the limited records of POIs in original datasets.**The precision tells us that 47% of predicted POIs are true POIs, while the recall tells us that the classifier is able to find 37% of POIs of all people.**

 ###### Random Forest Classifier

 <img src="http://upload-images.jianshu.io/upload_images/2874338-1f01db92e6c55dc2.png?imageMogr2/auto-orient/strip%7CimageView2/2/w/1240"
 style="width:300px;height:210px;float:left">

 The same explanation can be applied to Random Forest Classifier.
 The accuracy rate is 0.85, the precision is 0.44 and the recall rate is 0.35.
-Comparatively speaking, KNeighbors Classifier did a better job in predicting the POIs overall.
+Comparatively speaking, KNeighbors Classifier did a better job in predicting the POIs overall. **The precision tells us that 44% of predicted POIs are true POIs, while the recall tells us that the classifier is able to find 35% of POIs of all people.**